-Manchester City celebrated a club legend on Wednesday night, putting on a testimonial match for Vincent Kompany at the Etihad Stadium.
+Manchester City celebrated a club legend in 2019, putting on a testimonial match for Vincent Kompany at the Etihad Stadium.

-It was fitting, then, that Kompany – a player who has struggled with countless injuries in recent years – was unable to play because of a muscle strain.
+It was fitting, then, that Kompany – a player who struggled with countless injuries in the latter years of his playing career – was unable to play because of a muscle strain.

 As is often the case, this testimonial created a story that only these kind of matches can, and the irony wasn’t lost on Kompany.
 “Of course I’m injured in my own testimonial,” he said when addressing the fans before the game.